Chromatin-Organization/prohistonedb/README.rst

 directory.
 When contributing to the projects, please do this before any git pushes to the server to make sure everything is in working order.

-The tests run with their own server configuration which.
+The tests run with their own server configuration which uses a temporary ``sqlite3`` database file to avoid breaking the deployed database.
 When writing tests this is taken care of by the ``app`` fixture.

 Deployment
 ==========